≡ Menu

 • Or as a Hepatoid Gland Adenomal.

-Your vet should be able to make a clinical diagnosis of your dog’s condition without too much effort other than a routine rectal examination.
-That said however, they will want to do fine needle aspiration on each new growth to ensure that it is not the cancerous variant of this disease.
+The good news is that regardless of what you call these things, what you have on your hands is a non-cancerous lump around your dog’s behind located right below their tail.
+And your vet should be able to clinically diagnose your dog’s condition without much effort other than a routine rectal examination.
+However, they will want to do fine needle aspiration on each new growth to ensure that it is not the cancerous variant of this disease.

 You see…